eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 Requirements
 ------------

-The installation of *Fast DDS Python bindings* in a Linux environment from sources required the following tools to be installed in the system:
+The installation of *Fast DDS Python bindings* in a Linux environment from sources requires the following tools to be installed in the system:

 - :ref:`Fast DDS requirements <requirements_sl>`